Inside Cato’s SASE Architecture: A Blueprint for Modern Security

 SASE offers several advantages that directly contribute to improved application performance:

-Cato’s SASE platform includes several core components that work together to optimize application performance and enhance user experience.
+Cato’s SASE platform has several main parts that work together to optimize application performance and improve your experience.

 Traditional network optimization models often rely on multiple security and performance tools, which can increase complexity and latency.
 In contrast, SASE provides a streamlined, cloud-native solution that combines network optimization and security in a single platform.